Dr-QP/Dr.QP/scripts/ros/Install-ros.md

 ## Development machine

-For the development machine use Ubuntu 20.04 and install ros using ros-2-prep.sh.
+For the development machine use Ubuntu 22.04 and install ros using ros-2-prep.sh.
 At the end script will print installation instruction for base or desktop distro.
 Run the base or desktop installation manually

+### Bash

 Update your `~/.bashrc` with the following snippet that adds couple alises for easy activation of ros1 and 2 globally or in workspace